2019 WNBA Finals

 The 2019 WNBA Finals, officially the WNBA Finals 2019 presented by YouTube TV for sponsorship reasons, was the best-of-five championship series for the 2019 season of the Women's National Basketball Association (WNBA).
 The Finals featured the top seeded Washington Mystics facing off against the second seed Connecticut Sun.
-The Washington Mystics defeated the Connecticut Sun through five turbulent games, with the Mystics winning the odd-numbered games and the Sun emerging victorious through the even-numbered games, exploiting a temporary absence of Elena Delle Donne and drawing upon unrelenting resolve to keep the series going, to make their bid for a championship that ultimately failed after the Mystics resurged in Game 5's final quarter.
-This was the first-ever Finals win for the Washington Mystics, as well as the Connecticut Sun's third Finals appearance.
+The Mystics defeated the Sun through five games, with the Mystics winning the odd-numbered games and the Sun the even-numbered games.
+This was the first-ever Finals win for the Mystics, as well as the Sun's third Finals appearance.